Go back

 هایده چنگیزیان

 Haydeh: We weren't a wealthy family, so my father took me by bus.
-It took one day to reach Tabriz, another day to the Iranian border, and another day from Tabriz to Turkey.
-From there, we travelled to Istanbul, which was the first city I saw outside of Iran.
+We travelled to Istanbul, which was the first city I saw outside of Iran.
 It was a big, vibrant, and fascinating place.

 After three days in Istanbul, my father and I took a train to Cologne, where my brother was studying medicine.
 He believed I was talented, but he didn’t want me to dance because he thought I could succeed in another field.